bckohan/django-enum/doc/source/howto.rst

 .. note::

-    To use these ``Choices`` extensions you will need to install enum-properties_ which is an optional dependency.
+    To use these ``Choices`` extensions you will need to install :doc:`enum-properties:index` which is an optional dependency.

 .. _forms: